Like Us on Facebook

 Struthers City Schools would like to know what our parent think of the Title I Program Services offered to your child.
 We invite all parents to complete the above survey and return it to Struthers City Schools.
 All responses will be used to evaluate and improve the Title I Program.

 Struthers Elementary & Middle Schools, and the parents of students participating in activities, services and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) (participating children), agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement.
 It also outlines the means by which the school and parents will build and develop a partnership that will help children achieve the State’s high standards.
-This school-parent compact is in effect during the 2015-16 school year.
-Download the Struthers Elementary School Compact or the Struthers Middle School Compact.
+This school-parent compact is in effect during the current school year.
+Download the Struthers Elementary & Middle School Compact.

 Your child has the right to go to school, no matter where you live or how long you have lived there.
-Download the Department of Education brochure to learn more about the rights your children have who are experiencing homelessness.
+If you are in need of services, please complete one of the below forms and return it to Struthers City Schools.
+Visit the Department of Education website to learn more about the rights your children have who are experiencing homelessness.

 FERPA is a Federal law that applies to educational agencies and institutions that receive funding under a program administered by the U. S. Department of Education.
 Under FERPA, schools must generally afford parents: access to their children's education records, an opportunity to seek to have the records amended, and some control over the disclosure of information from the records.